AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox.md

 tells \alox to set \e all <em>Log Domains</em> to the same \b Verbosity.

 \note The fourth parameter of method \b SetVerbosity found in the reference documentation is not
       covered in this chapter.
-The impatient reader might refer to \ref alib_mod_external_verbosity_configuration.
+The impatient reader might refer to \ref alib_mod_alox_external_verbosity_configuration.

 This probably sounds more complex than it is.
 If you think about it for a second, it should become obvious.
 As a sample, this mechanism allows logging warning and error messages of an application